mchristianl/MemoryMutate.jl/README.md

 WARNING: This is a proof of conept and it's underlying assumptions need additional validation.

-A macro `@mutate` is provided for multi-_level_ assignments `a.b.c.d.e = v` that uses `fieldoffset` to calculate the memory offset of the to-be-assigned field relative to the rightmost mutable _level_ and uses `pointer_from_objref` on that rightmost mutable _level_, adds this offset to the obtained pointer and uses `unsafe_store!` to write the value to that memory location.
+A macro `@mem` is provided for multi-_level_ assignments `a.b.c.d.e = v` that uses `fieldoffset` to calculate the memory offset of the to-be-assigned field relative to the rightmost mutable _level_ and uses `pointer_from_objref` on that rightmost mutable _level_, adds this offset to the obtained pointer and uses `unsafe_store!` to write the value to that memory location.
 It compiles down to a few `mov` assembly instructions, if the types and symbols are statically determinable.

 This is a **different** approach then replacing the whole immutable of the right-most mutable with a new, modified one, as in